snam24/snam24.github.io/_pages/personal.md

 #### CRMO: Chronic Recurrent Multifocal Osteomyelitis

 On August 31st, 2017, I was diagnosed with cancer.
 What began as a hospital visit for severe shoulder pain ended with a devastating diagnosis: osteosarcoma, a deadly cancerous bone tumor.
 For a terrifyingly long time, I wrestled with some pretty heavy thoughts.
 Thankfully, it turned out to be a false alarm – not cancer, but an extremely rare condition called CRMO (affecting only 1 in a million people).
+For more information about CRMO, visit the [CRMO awareness website](http://crmoawareness.org/)

 ![]({{ "/assets/img/crmo_warrior_sticker_blurred.jpg" | relative_url }}){:style="width: 50%; margin:auto; display:block;"}